 NOTE : If any children suspect a person of being a paedophile call 999 or 112 or 911.

 The building in the background is the Preesall ICI Number 5 station on Back Lane (2).
 The small ridge on the horizon is the site of a small plane crash that killed both pilot and passenger.
 The surname of the pilot was Hampson-Smith.
 His brother David was a taxidermist and lived near Bretherton, Leyland.
 He committed suicide with a shotgun a few decades later.
 The plane crash occurred on a clear New Years Day afternoon in 1971, south of Curwen Hill farm where a New Years Day shoot was taking place.
 The crash site was between two electric pylon lines running from East to West near the location of a fatal farming accident one Christmas when a farmer, with the Taylor surname, died whilst ploughing a field.
 The children of farmer Taylor, Brenda, Harry and Pauline were kindly looked after for a short while by the "Greystone" Family who lived in the village.
 Their daughter Sandra was a pupil at Fleetwood´s Charity School.
-Widow Margaret Taylor moved into Mill Cottage on Park Lane B5377, directly infront of Preesall Mill used by the PYE animal feed company from Lancaster.
+Widow Margaret Taylor moved into Mill Cottage on Park Lane B5377, directly infront of Preesall Mill owned by the PYE animal feeds company from Lancaster since 1910.

 Behind the ridge is the River Wyre.
 To the right of the ICI building and hidden behind bushes is the old derelict allotment.
 To a small number of children in Preesall the old allotment was known as the "Secret Garden".
 Two of the young children who visited the "Secret Garden" experienced untimely deaths later in life whilst a third child required urgent medical attention for septicemia.
 (An old Lancashire expression linked to septicemia at the turn of the 20th century was, "You´ve got the tram tracks!"
 It is thought the term "Tram Tracks" was in referral to the appearance of parallel red lines on a persons arm indicating blood poisoning as a medical condition).
 The child was treated by Dr. Francis Bernard Hartley of Stalmine who prescribed high doses of penicillin.
 Dr. Hartley completed his British National Service in Bermuda.
 In 1941 an "ABC-1" meeting that took place at St. Georges, Bermuda between America and Britain.
 The septicemia incident is now being linked to the discovery of the mysterious brass vials.
 The tree den was located in the rear garden of a house called "Windy Ridge" on Park Lane, Preesall.